-The Students Sea Turtle Conservation Network [SSTCN] is a voluntary group, mainly comprising students who have been working in the beaches of Chennai since 1987, trying to conserve and create awareness about the endangered Olive Ridley sea turtle [Lepidochelys Olivacea].
+The Students Sea Turtle Conservation Network [SSTCN] is a voluntary group, mainly comprising students and young adults who have been working in the beaches of Chennai since 1987, trying to conserve and create awareness about the endangered Olive Ridley sea turtle [Lepidochelys Olivacea].

 What We Do

 Olive Ridley turtles nest on our beaches at night, between January and April every year.
 During this season we patrol the beaches every night along with Forest Department staff looking for their eggs which we collect and relocate into a Forest Department hatchery.
 When the turtle hatchlings emerge 45 days later, we release them safely into the sea.
 On Friday nights and Saturday nights we conduct a walk for interested people.
 These walks are conducted by SSTCN along with Chennai Wildlife Division staff.

 We will NOT be releasing hatchlings anymore this season

 Most nests in the hatchery have hatched and hatchlings have been released

 Hatchlings will be released in the evenings during March and April

 Hatchery Location: https://maps.google.com/?q=13.008355,80.274940

 *Please check questions 18-21 in the FAQs page for details about hatchling release*

 NOTE: REGISTRATION FOR PUBLIC WALKS IS CLOSED FOR THIS SEASON